++Sent decoded: fin=1 opcode=1 data=b’md/subscribeQuote\n1\n{“symbol”: “ESZ2”}\n{“symbol”: “ESZ2”}’

 - open the socket to

-event.
-When this message is received send this back to the server via thesocket.send
+"o"frame.
+This is the open frame and will call theonopenevent.
+When this message is received send this back to the server via thesocket.sendmethod, something like this:

 jsonBody = {